brandon-lent/Scripted-Releases/README.md

 ### We create hotfix
 q: How do we merge the hotfix to main?

-1. Tag = v1.0.1
-2. Branch = release/portal/v1.0.1 **Note: the origin of this branch is from prod tag not main**
+1. Branch = release/portal/v1.0.1 **Note: the origin of this branch is from prod tag not main**
-3. Create release/portal/v1.0.1 that compares the new tag with the latest prod tag

 ### Developer works off newly created branch

-1. Developer would create a pull request against `release/portal/v1.0.1`
-2. This PR would eventually be approved and merged to the hotfix branch
+1. Developer would create a pull request against `release/portal/v1.0.1` ould eventually be approved and merged to the hotfix branch

 ###
+1. Tag = v1.0.1
+2. Create release notes: portal/v1.0.1 that compares the new tag with the latest prod tag

 created branch out of prod
 create release candidate branch that came out of prod tag, not main.